ocean-tracking-network/biologging_standardization/templates/fields/positionOfAccelerometerOnOrganism.md

 Position of accelerometer on organism

 ## Definition
-Where the accelerometer was placed on the organism and its orientation.
+Where the accelerometer was placed on the organism.

 ## Format
 string, e.g. “head”